Daethos/Daethos/README.md

 ## [The Ascean](https://achreo.vercel.app/)
-### Hi there 👋 Apologies for the lack of polish on this end, currently working on the 'Seyr' repo every day to get it up and running.
+### Hi there 👋 Apologies for the lack of polish on this end, currently working on the 'achreo' repo every day to get it up and running.

-#### [Current Update]: Phaser Canvas version is taking hold, creating the real-time variant of the simulated turn-based combat has been fascinating.
-At the moment have logic for enemy combat, loot, and pathing, and npcs.
-Still translating the static systems into Phaser variants.
-Full demo account avaiable without signing up.
+#### [Current Update]: Game not functionals as a progressive web app (PWA) and can be installed for desktop and mobile.
-#### [Past Updates]: PvP Enabled for up to 4 players simultaneously.
-Character Progression, Dialog, Maps, Social aspects, Readme -- Story work in progress.
-Desktop and Mobile experience functional.
+#### [Past Updates]: Real-time variant of the simulated turn-based combat is now fully functional and deeply expanded.
-##### Note(s): Tutorial for majority of concepts complete and integrated.
+##### Note(s): Full front-end, serverless, storage via IndexedDB.

 <!--
 **Daethos/Daethos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.